panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 ## 6. Summary

-In the presented cases you saw different specifics of JavaScript scope.

-Care must be taken with `var` variables, because they are function scoped, no matter if you define it inside of a block scope.
-Still `var` declaration has its own place if you want to exactly indicate that your variable is function scoped.
-However, most of the times, it's wiser just to use `let` and `const`.
+Care must be taken with `var` variables because they are function scoped, even being defined inside a code block.

-Because the ES2015 modules system is static, you have to use the `import` syntax (as well as export) at the module scope.
+Because the ES2015 modules system is static, you have to use the `import` syntax (as well as `export`) at the module scope.

+The function parameters have their scope.
+When setting up a default parameter value, be sure that the variables inside the default expression are initialized with values.

+In an ES2015 runtime environment, the function and class declarations are block scoped.
+However, a pre-ES2015 env, the function declarations are only function scoped.

+Hopefully, these gotchas have helped you solidify your scope knowledge!

 *What other scope gotchas have you encountered?*